eracle/gap/readme.md

 # Gap
-Data Mining library with special focus on Clustering of non-vector instances.
+Very old, Data Mining library with special focus on Clustering of non-vector instances.

-## Non Metric Distance Clustering Library
+Developed for didactical reasons, and never taken too much seriuosly :-)

+## Motivation
-There are some clustering domains where is not useful to use vector based representation of instances.
+There are some clustering domains where use vector based representation of instances is not useful.
-Alternatives representations of instances allows also the definitions of custom metrics (even not metrics) distances.
+By using alternatives instances' representations is also possible to use custom metrics (even not metrics) distance functions.
-All algorithms implemented do not rely on the vector values of the instances.
+All algorithms implemented do not rely on any vector values.
-For instance, domains where there are:
+For instance, domains where there is:
 - High dimensionality of data;
 - Heterogeneity or Complex Data Types.

-In some high dimensional domains the computation phase of the distance (or similarity) values spends a lot of time scanning the entire vector of attributes for each instance.
+Where the vector representations lie on high dimensional domains, compute distances between objects (or similarity) is inefficent, since it takes too time much time for scan the entire vector of attributes on each instance.

-There are some clustering domains where is considerably better to abstract the notion of distance:
+There are some clustering domains where can be interesting to abstract the classical notion of distance, since the objects are not vectors at all:
 - Nodes of a Graph:
     Where the distances between nodes is represented as their shortest path or the number of shared neighbors.
-- Car driving behaviour, represented as time-labelled GPS sequences:
+- Car driving behaviours, represented as time-labelled GPS sequences:
-    Where their distance measure can be implemented as a customized Euclidean Distance.
+    Where their distance measure can be implemented as a customized Euclidean Distance (but not necessary a metric).
-- Document, and their bag-of-words representation:
+- Documents, and their bag-of-words representation:
-    Some [authors][1] suggests to restrict the words to a subset of the N most frequent words of the language.
+    Some [authors][1] suggests to restrict the words, used to compute BOW representation, to a subset of the N most frequent words of the issued language.

-### Alternative libraries:
+### Alternatives:
 - [Weka][1]:
     In [Weka][1] the distance functions used are all based on vector alike instances, for example Euclidean Distance or Manhattan Distance.
 - [Elki][7]: